Questions we answer in this guide:

 Where a driver is more at fault, through their own irresponsibility or disregard for the safety of others, and where they have caused greater harm to persons or damage property (i.e. an accident), the greater the punishment.

-If prosecuted and tried in a magistrates' court, the maximum penalty is 6 months in prison, a fine of up to £5,000, 3–11 penalty points and a driving ban.
+If prosecuted and tried in a magistrates' court, the maximum penalty is 6 months in prison, an unlimited fine, 3–11 penalty points and a driving ban.

 More serious offences tried in Crown court have harsher penalties, with a maximum 2 years imprisonment, an unlimited fine and a driving ban, followed by a mandatory retest before your licence can be reissued.